-Tourism: This sub-sector promotes about 15% of employment.
-Over 2.5 million people visited Panama in 2019, generating about \$9.2 billion.
+Tourism: This sub-sector promotes over 16% of employment.
+The number of international arrivals in Panama was more than 1,8 million in 2022, after falling to less than 700,000 as a result of COVID-19's impact on tourism.
 Besides the canal, popular attractions include Panama City's Casco Viejo (see p.
 4 of History and Myth), beaches on both the Caribbean and Pacific coasts, and tropical rain and cloud forests.

-Financial Services: With its low taxes and tight confidentiality laws, Panama remains an international offshore financial center, hosting some 80 banks with assets of \$112 billion in 2015.
+Financial Services: With its low taxes and tight confidentiality laws, Panama remains an international offshore financial center, hosting some 150 banks with assets of \$150 billion in 2022.